 Vacuum and Force

 I spent a long period of time trying to develop any video game to completion, always failing.
 I have a folder of around 50 abandoned game projects, all at varying levels of incompletion.
 Finding defeat over and over again was frustrating, but I kept learning along the way.
 My senior year of high school I took a physics course where I had the option to create my own project.
 I decided I would create a short game that demonstrated one of the concepts from classical mechanics: acceleration.
 After a single weekend of nearly non-stop work where I had to use all the knowledge I had gained so far, I had finished my first game.
-This was an incredible breakthrough for a measly 48-hour period.
+This was an incredible breakthrough.
 The result, Vacuum and Force, was a simple 40 stage game where the player must guide a ship with thrusters through obstacle courses in space.
 For my first complete game, it was surprisingly a solid creation.
 It was the first of many titles I built using the Game Maker engine.